 - Don’t compare your own homeschool journey with even what you want yours to be.

 - Don’t focus on the gap; focus on all the great things that are happening.

 - Put your blinders on.
 Focus on where you’re going, not the space between where you are and where you want to be.

-You can find Rachel Le at the Unschool Canada Facebook thread.
+You can find Rachel Le on the Unschool Canada Facebook group.